 Your feet will definitely need some TLC after so many hours.
 But, there's a solution recommended by a doctor: pack two containers, each one big enough for one foot and water up to the ankle.
 Collapsible, portable dog bowls like the ones Pluto might take on vacation are perfect and easy to pack.
 You could also pack regular plastic containers and fill them with some of your clothing to keep things packed neatly.

 After your long day of walking, fill one container with ice water and the other with water as hot as you can stand.
 Soak one foot in each for about a minute, then reverse.
 Repeat once or twice.

 Peppermint foot lotion also feels really good after a hard day.Continue to 7 of 11 below.

 Before you pack your bag with sunscreen or raincoats, check the weather forecast.

-Even if rain is ahead, don’t pack an umbrella.
+Even if rain is ahead (which is very rare), don’t pack an umbrella.
 It’s bulky and totally impractical in a theme park.
 Just imagine all of the people you’d be running into with an open umbrella over your head.
-Instead, take a rainproof jacket with a hood.Continue to 9 of 12 below.
+Instead, using a rainproof jacket with a hood is highly recommended.Continue to 8 of 11 below.

 Don't Forget Your Girly Stuff

-In a real emergency, Disney sells these items in the restrooms.
-You may also be able to purchase them at First Aid or the Baby Care Center in each park and in some hotel gift shops.Continue to 10 of 12 below.
+In a real emergency, Disneyland sells these items in the restrooms.
+You may also be able to purchase them at First Aid or the Baby Care Center in each park and in some hotel gift shops.Continue to 9 of 11 below.